simeonthefirst/openai-adapter/README.md

 # openai-adapter
-This Azure-Function provides as an interface for submitting messages Azure-hosted OpenAI model and receiving answers.
+This Azure Function provides as an interface for submitting messages Azure-hosted OpenAI model and receiving answers.

 It generates ongoing conversations by buffering past messages and it historizes past conversations in an Azure Storage Table.
 Additionally, it contains the system message for the ai model, and adds it to every start of a new conversation.